 - Using a series of ‘what if’ scenarios the model has shown is that cessation of welfare cuts and focused prevention activity can make an impact on levels of core homelessness but this is limited if not accompanied by investment in affordable and accessible housing supply.

-Bramley, G. (2017) Homelessness projections: Core homelessness in Great Britain: Crisis.
+Bramley, G. (2017) Homelessness projections: Core homelessness in Great Britain, London: Crisis.